 Whether one can embark on a course of ‘harm reduction’ or ‘moderation management’ is clearly affected by a multitude of genetic, situational, cultural and social factors.
 Although the distinction between ‘problem-drinker’ and ‘dependant drinker’ has come under scrutiny , the distinction does seem logical.
 Indeed the DSM-5 under Substance Use Disorder reflects the distinction by categorising addictions into ‘mild-moderate-severe’.

-If moderation is to be attempted a professional triage process seems to be advisable to ensure the patient fits the mould of ‘problem-drinker’ rather than ‘dependant’.
+If moderation is to be attempted a professional triage process seems to be advisable to ensure the client fits the mould of ‘problem-drinker’ rather than ‘dependant’.
 It additionally seems counter-productive to write off moderation strategies from the offset, especially for those who have not hit the infamous ‘rock-bottom’ as detailed in AA literature.
 Responsible drinking in the form of ‘non-abstinence’ treatment models may well prevent this ‘rock-bottom’ scenario from developing, and provide a powerful weapon in your treatment arsenal.

 However, some addicts will never be able to achieve ‘healthy boundaries’ so moderation strategies should always be employed with caution.